-The objects of the police service are to prevent, combat and investigate crime, to maintain public order, to protect and secure the inhabitants of the Republic and their property, and to uphold and enforce the law.28
+The objects of the police service are to prevent, combat and investigate crime, to maintain public order, to protect and secure the inhabitants of the Republic and their property, and to uphold and enforce the law.

 Most of the protests linked to the illicit business forums occur in the local sphere of government.
 It is therefore imperative that the metro police with local development departments within the municipality develop a strong strategy within their mandate.
 A preventative strategy and strong policing reactive strategy are necessary if construction sites are prevented from functioning.
 Yet very few Metro Police Services and members are aware of their constitutional obligations, the possibility of extortion and how to deal with it within local spheres of government.
-The SAPS (National) may determine the policing and training standard to which Metro Police due to the separation of powers underpinning a federal government.29 Operationally the SAPS is of the view that they are the only enforcement agency who are allowed to deal with these incidents.
+The SAPS (National) may determine the policing and training standard to which Metro Police must adhere to, but may not reduce their responsibilities or interfere with Metro Police due to the separation of powers underpinning a federal government.
+Operationally the SAPS is of the view that they are the only enforcement agency who are allowed to deal with these incidents.
 SAPS established a small reactive task force in a few provinces, mandated to investigate incidents where the illicit business forums are implicated.